iyzg/notebooks/_src/open-questions.md

 ## Questions

+- **How can you measure tradeoff between conformity and diversity?** There is strength in diversity, but it seems like there is also a lot of social push for conformity.
+Is there an optimal balance?
+What kind of metrics would someone use to measure these?
+- **Does evolution push for diversity and inclusion?**
 - **Do humans suffer from silent data corruption?** If you flip any one base pair, are we really that fucked though?
 Very different compute paradigm than LLMs currently
 - **Has human genome mutation rate dropped throughout history?** When you run evolutionary algorithms that can adapt their mutation, organisms eventually converge to no mutation as that is the only stable state.
 In such a case, why haven't we converged to that?
 Is it a controls problem where it is harder in the real world, is no mutation something bad enough to prevent it from happening?
 - **How did life arise from abiotic components?** Assembly theory might be a key here in the complexification of elements.